MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Stop-MgGroupCalendarEvent.md

 You need to be an organizer to cancel a meeting.'
 This action differs from Delete in that Cancel is available to only the organizer, and letsthe organizer send a custom message to the attendees about the cancellation.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Stop-MgBetaGroupCalendarEvent](/powershell/module/Microsoft.Graph.Beta.Groups/Stop-MgBetaGroupCalendarEvent?view=graph-powershell-beta)

 ## SYNTAX

 ### CancelExpanded (Default)